apalesujay/Ignite-Sol/README.md

 Brxu surjudp vkrxog fduhixoob frqvlghu wkh lqsxw dqg frph xs zlwk wkh prvw hiilflhqw vruwlqj vroxwlrq brx fdq wklqn ri.
 Surylgh wkh vsdfh dqg wlph frpsohalwb ri brxu dojrulwkp.
 #### Solution:

+Write a program (in Python, JavaScript or Ruby) to populate and then sort a randomly distributed list of 1 million integers, each integer having a value >= 1 and <= 100 without using any builtin/external library/function for sorting.
+Your program should carefully consider the input and come up with the most efficient sorting solution you can think of.
+Provide the space and time complexity of your algorithm.

 *Language* : ***Python***

 	import time